themespell/ts-team-member/README.txt

 * Initial release.

 == Upgrade Notice ==

+= 0.0.7 =
+Upgrade to this version for details view support and additional bug fixed.

 = 0.0.6 =
 Upgrade to this version for responsive control and other fixed issues.